alitto/pond/README.md

 ### Pool Configuration Options

 - **MinWorkers**: Specifies the minimum number of worker goroutines that must be running at any given time.
 These goroutines are started when the pool is created.
+The default value is 0.
 Example:
 ``` go
 // This will create a pool with 5 running worker goroutines
 pool := pond.New(10, 1000, pond.MinWorkers(5))
 ```
 - **IdleTimeout**: Defines how long to wait before removing idle worker goroutines from the pool.
+The default value is 5 seconds.
 Example:
 ``` go
 // This will create a pool that will remove workers 100ms after they become idle
 pool := pond.New(10, 1000, pond.IdleTimeout(100 * time.Millisecond))
 ```
 - **PanicHandler**: Allows to configure a custom function to handle panics thrown by tasks submitted to the pool.
+The default handler just writes a message to standard output using `fmt.Printf` with the following contents: `Worker exits from a panic: [panic] \n Stack trace: [stack trace]`).
 Example:
 ```go
 // Custom panic handler function
 panicHandler := func(p interface{}) {